Taoism

 Power Press (2006)

 The book is a commentary on the I Ching, one of the world's most profound sources of universal wisdom.
-Wu Wei shows how we can learn to live in harmony with the ways of the Universe by applying the ancient wisdom of the I Ching to all areas of our life.
+Wu Wei shows how we can learn to live in harmony with the ways of the universe by applying the ancient wisdom of the I Ching to all areas of our life.